bodywork-ml/bodywork-mlflow/README.md

 Based on the contents of `bodywork.yaml`, Bodywork creates a deployment plan and configures Kubernetes to execute it, using pre-built [Bodywork containers](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) for running Python modules.
 Bodywork containers use Git to pull your project's codebase from your remote Git repository, removing the need to build and manage bespoke container images.

 Each unit of deployment is referred to as a stage and runs using it's own Bodywork container.
 You are free to specify as many stages as your project requires.
-Stages can be executed sequentially and/or in parallel - you have the flexibility to specify a deployment [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (or workflow).
+Stages can be executed sequentially and/or in parallel - you have the flexibility to specify a deployment workflow (or [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)).

 It is precisely this combination of jobs, service-deployments, workflows and using Git repos as a means of distributing your codebase into pre-built container images, that makes Bodywork a powerful tool for quickly deploying machine learning projects.
 But it will also easily deploying something simpler, like MLflow.